 [Section 174AC inserted by No. 42 of 2004 s.
 128; amended by No. 77 of 2006 Sch.
 1 cl.
 189(9).]

 174A.
-Insurer may not refuse to indemnify in certain circumstances
+Insurer may not refuse to indemnify in some cases

 (1) If under a policy of insurance the insurer may refuse, but for this section, to indemnify an employer against the employer’s liability to pay compensation claimed under this Act on the ground of an act or omission by or on behalf of the employer but the act or omission did not cause or contribute to the injury for which compensation is claimed, the insurer may not refuse to indemnify the employer but the insurer’s liability to indemnify the employer is reduced by the amount that fairly represents the extent to which the insurer’s interests were prejudiced as a result of the act or omission.